MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 WebView2 apps aren't permitted to use the Stable channel of Microsoft Edge as the backing web platform.
 This restriction prevents a production release of a WebView2 app from taking a dependency on the browser.
 A WebView2 app cannot take a dependency on the browser during production, for the following reasons.

-*   Microsoft Edge \(Chromium\) is not guaranteed to be present on all user devices.
+*   Microsoft Edge \(Chromium\) isn't guaranteed to be present on all user devices.
 Many devices in enterprises and in education are disconnected from Windows Update or are not managed by Microsoft directly.
 Such devices might not have Microsoft Edge installed.
 Requiring the production version of WebView2 apps to use the WebView2 Runtime rather than Microsoft Edge avoids making Microsoft Edge a prerequisite for running a WebView2 app.

 *   Browsers and apps have different use cases.
 If a WebView2 app required the presence of Microsoft Edge on the client, that would potentially have unintended side-effects on the WebView2 app.
 For example, an IT admin can prevent the browser from being updated from a specific version, to keep the browser compatible with an internal website.
 Requiring the production version of a WebView2 app to use the WebView2 Runtime rather than the browser allows the WebView2 app to stay evergreen even if browser updates are prevented by the clients' admin.

 *   As opposed to the browser, the WebView2 Runtime is developed and tested for app scenarios, and in some cases the WebView2 Runtime might include bug fixes that aren't yet available in the browser.

 The Evergreen WebView2 Runtime will be included as part of the Windows 11 operating system.
 Various WebView2 apps have installed the Evergreen Runtime on devices with an operating system prior to Windows 11.
-However, some devices might not have the Runtime pre-installed, so it's a good practice to check whether the Runtime is present on the client, and install the Runtime on the client if it's not already present.
-Before your app creates a WebView, the app should check whether the WebView2 Runtime is present (either by checking a registry key or by calling an API) and install the Runtime if it is missing.
+However, some devices might not have the Runtime pre-installed, so it's a good practice to check whether the Runtime is present on the client.

+Before your app creates a WebView2, the app should check whether the WebView2 Runtime is present (either by checking a registry key or by calling an API) and install the Runtime if it is missing.
 The app can do this check when installing or updating your app (recommended), or at app runtime.
+To check whether the Runtime is present, navigate to [Deploying the Evergreen WebView2 Runtime](#deploying-the-evergreen-webview2-runtime) below.

 <!-- ====================================================================== -->